gerlero/openfoam-app/README.md

 make
 ```

+The Xcode Command Line Tools are required.
 See the available configuration variables and alternative targets for `make` in the [`Makefile`](Makefile).
 Note that the compilation of OpenFOAM from source may take a while.

 ## 📄 Legal notices